Sakshidumbre/EmployeeManagement/README.md

 A robust web framework by Microsoft, ASP.NET 8 allows you to build fast, secure, and scalable web applications and APIs.
 It provides all the tools needed to develop high-performance systems for managing employee data.
 Database: SQL Server

-SQL Server is a relational database management system used to store all employee-related data, such as names, positions, and payroll details.
+SQL Server is a relational database management system used to store all employee-related data.
 It can handle complex queries efficiently, making it ideal for managing large datasets.
 Data Access: Dapper

 Dapper is a lightweight, high-performance Object-Relational Mapper (ORM) for .NET.
 It simplifies the process of working with databases by mapping query results to objects, and it's known for being faster and more efficient than other ORMs.